dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 #### Heap Vacuuming

 In this phase, the dead tuples are removed from the heap.
-The tid array is used to identify the dead tuples.
+The `tids` array is used to identify the dead tuples.
 The dead tuples are removed from the heap.
 It can safely remove the dead tuples since the index entries have been removed in the previous phase.

 #### Heap Truncating

 In this phase, if the process identifies that several pages towards the end of the file are empty, the file will be truncated to save disk space.
-The truncation might require an `ExclusiveLock` on the table, which can be a blocking operation.
+The truncation might require an `ACCESS EXCLUSIVE` on the table, which can be a blocking operation.

 ### Access Exclusive Lock during plain VACUUM

+**Why does the `ACCESS EXCLUSIVE` lock get acquired during the `VACUUM` operation?**

+This was TIL moment for me as I always thought plain vacuuming does not require an exclusive lock.

+In simple terms, performing a plain vacuum operation on a database table does not always require an exclusive lock, except during the [Heap Truncating phase](#heap-truncating).
+If the vacuum process identifies that several pages towards the end of the file are empty, it will truncate the file to save disk space this requires an `ACCESS EXCLUSIVE` lock.

-The `VACUUM` operation does not require an `ACCESS EXCLUSIVE` lock in all the cases.
-But there are cases where the plain `VACUUM` requires an `ACCESS EXCLUSIVE` lock, mentioned in the Heap Truncating phase.
-If an `ACCESS EXCLUSIVE` has been acquired, then the table is locked during the `VACUUM` operation.
-The master can detect if any DML operations are being performed on the table and can release the lock if it has been aquired.
-But once these locks are propagated to the replicas.
-On replicas, there is no way to detect if a query is being blocked by a `VACUUM` operation, so the read queries can be blocked indefinitely on the replicas and can cause an incident in a high-traffic environment.
+When an exclusive lock is acquired, the table remains locked throughout the `VACUUM` process.
+The primary node can monitor ongoing Data Manipulation Language (DML) operations on the table and release the lock if needed.
+However, the replicas cannot distinguish whether a query is blocked by a `VACUUM` operation, which can cause problems for read queries on the replicas, especially in high-traffic environments.

 **How can we avoid this?**

-We can disable the `TRUNCATE` operation in the `VACUUM` operation by setting the `vacuum_truncate` parameter to `off.` This will prevent the truncation of pages, and hence, the `ACCESS EXCLUSIVE` will not be acquired.
+We can disable the `TRUNCATE` operation in the `VACUUM` operation by setting the `vacuum_truncate` parameter to `off.` This will prevent the truncation of pages, and hence, the lock will not be acquired.
 However, this will not reclaim the space occupied by the dead tuples, which can be a problem in the long run.

-1. The best way to handle this is to perform the `VACUUM` operation during off-peak hours without disabling the `TRUNCATE` operation.
+1. The best way to handle this is to perform the vacuuming operation during off-peak hours without disabling the `vacuum_truncate` option.
 This will ensure that the space occupied by the dead tuples is reclaimed.
 2. If the application can handle the downtime, then the `VACUUM FULL` operation can be performed.
 This will reclaim the space occupied by the dead tuples.
-3. If the application cannot handle the downtime, then the `VACUUM` operation can be performed with `vacuum_truncate` set to `off.` We can explore other options like [pg_repack](https://reorg.github.io/pg_repack/), which can be used to reclaim the space without acquiring the `ACCESS EXCLUSIVE.`
+3. If the application cannot handle the downtime, then the vacuuming operation can be performed with `vacuum_truncate` set to `off.` We can explore other options like [pg_repack](https://reorg.github.io/pg_repack/), which can be used to reclaim the space without acquiring the `ACCESS EXCLUSIVE.`

 {{< notice tip >}}
-If you have a running job that might update or delete many rows, it is better to disable the `TRUNCATE` operation in the `VACUUM` operation so that the `ACCESS EXCLUSIVE` is not acquired and the DML operations are not blocked.
+If you have a running job that might update or delete large number of rows, it is better to disable the `TRUNCATE` option in the `VACUUM` operation so that the `ACCESS EXCLUSIVE` is not acquired which might impact the production traffic.
 {{< /notice >}}

 ## Further Reading